SummaryRead the full fact sheet

 The teenage years can be a time of experimentation for young people – and taking substances can be part of adolescent risk-taking behaviour.

 Why teenagers take drugs

-Young people use drugs for similar reasons that adults do – to change how they feel because they want to feel better or different.
-Other reasons may include:
+Young people use drugs for similar reasons that adults do – because they want to feel better or different.

 - socialising with friends, peer pressure or the need to feel part of a group